The System (professional wrestling): Moose's leadership (2024–2026)

-Championship pursuits (2025–present)

-At Emergence on August 15, 2025, Moose failed to win the TNA World Championship from Trick Williams, while Eddie and Myers failed to defeat Fir$t Cla$$ (A. J. Francis and Rich Swann).
+At Slammiversary on July 20, 2025, Moose lost the TNA X Division Championship to Leon Slater and endorsed Slater post-match, reestablishing Moose as a face for the first time since 2018.
+At the same event, Eddie, Myers and JDC teamed with Matt Cardona to defeat NXT stable DarkState (Dion Lennox, Cutler James, Osiris Griffin and Saquon Shugars), with Myers, Eddie and JDC working the match as babyfaces.
+At Emergence on August 15, Moose failed to win the TNA World Championship from Trick Williams, while Eddie and Myers failed to defeat Fir$t Cla$$ (A. J. Francis and Rich Swann).
 On the August 21 TNA Impact, Order 4 (Mustafa Ali and The Great Hands (John Skyler and Jason Hotch)) defeated Matt Cardona and The System's Moose and Myers due to assistance from Tasha Steelz and Agent 0, who wiped out Alisha Edwards and Eddie Edwards, respectively.
 After the match, Moose was restrained by Ali's Secret Service as Ali himself brandished a chair.
 JDC later ran out to try and stop him, but was beaten down by Agent 0, who slammed JDC onto the chair, rendering him out of action for several weeks.
 Ali would go on to declare war on The System, vowing to make Order 4 the ruling force in TNA.
 Three weeks later, Ali tried interfering in Moose's match with Francis, but accidentally struck Francis before being neutralized, allowing Moose to get the win.
 The following week, Ali defeated Myers in singles action, which eventually exploded into an all-out brawl between Order 4 and The System.
 Seeing enough, Santino Marella declared that the two factions would meet at Bound for Glory in Hardcore War.
 At Victory Road on September 26, Ali defeated Moose to get that advantage for Order 4 at Bound for Glory.
 At Bound for Glory on October 12, The System (Moose, Alisha, Eddie, Myers and JDC) defeated Order 4 (Ali, Steelz, Agent 0, Hotch and Skyler), thus solidifying the stable as the #1 faction in TNA.
 On the November 13 edition of Impact!, JDC announced that he would retire from in-ring competition at Genesis in 2026.
 On November 14 at Turning Point, The System lost to The Rascalz (Trey Miguel, Zachary Wentz, Myron Reed, and Dezmond Xavier).

+On January 17 at Genesis, JDC competed in his final match of his career where he was defeated by Eddie Edwards.